Most patterns finish with: “Carefully block your project”.

-Soak your project in a bucket of water.
-I usually stick to room temperature water so I’m sure not to felt my project.
-You can add some gentle soap or blocking product to give it a good clean at the same time.
-Let it soak for 15 minutes to make sure all the fiber is soaked with water.
+- Soak your project in a bucket of water.
+I usually stick to room temperature water so I’m sure not to felt my project and limit color bleeding.
+You can add some gentle wool wash or blocking product to give it a good clean at the same time but that’s not mandatory.
+I have a lot of allergies so I avoid adding any product.
+Let it soak for 15 minutes to make sure all the fibers are completely soaked with water.

-Take your project out of the water.
+- Take your project out of the water.
 Don’t squeeze or wrench it!
 Instead lay it flat on a clean towel.
-Roll and press to get as much water out of it without stretching the fabric.
+Roll and press to get as much water out of it as you can without stretching the fabric.

-Lay it flat on your blocking mat and pin it in place.
+- Lay it flat on your blocking mat and pin it in place to your desired shape.

-I like to add a lot of pins to be sure I’m not stretching my project one way or another.
-If you have lace sections or open stitches you can add pins there to help these sections take the shape you want.
+I like to add a lot of pins so I’m sure I’m not stretching my project one way or another.
+If you have lace sections or open stitches you can add extra pins there to help these sections take the shape you want.

 This technique has the advantage that you don’t risk overstretching the fabric but it takes more time to dry.